WindSoilder/WindSoilder.github.io/docs/writing_dockerfile_in_rust_project.md

 apt install musl-tools -y
 ```

-So, let's just add it to a our dockerfile:
+So, let's just add it to our dockerfile:

 ```dockerfile
 FROM rust:lately